Danmark/HTSPProxy/README.md

 A proxy for HTSP

-Will probably never implement epg functionality
+Will probably never implement DVR functionality

 Installation